-The 24 Hour Race has been able to thrive by combining direct and virtual outreach with a fresh leadership that is based on empowerment, resulting in a strong community that remains today.
-An entirely new student team is selected each year to run the event, and are offered mentorship and training to do so by previous leaders, and this does it many favours: enabling new executives to creatively build onto existing event basics, promoting student leadership, and most importantly, allowing each cohort of students to contribute — make contributing to the event accessible and preventing stagnation of leadership.
+The 24 Hour Race has been able to thrive by combining direct and virtual outreach with fresh leadership that is based on empowerment, resulting in a strong community that remains today.
+An entirely new student team is selected each year to run the event and is offered mentorship and training to do so by previous leaders, and this does it many favours: enabling new executives to creatively build onto existing event basics, promoting student leadership, and most importantly, allowing each cohort of students to contribute — make contributing to the event accessible and preventing stagnation of leadership.

-Yet, leadership does not just result in community; it is also in the idea itself.
+Yet, leadership does not just result in the community; it is also in the idea itself.
 The magic of the Race is simple (and one I experienced myself): that students can have a good time running and relaxing with friends while doing it all for a good cause.
 Combining a good idea, fresh leadership with outreach that consistently focuses on the key stakeholder ( international schools, student news outlets, anti-slavery NGOs) means the 24 Hour Race has been able to cultivate a strong reputation among a youthful target audience that feel they can contribute (physically or through their skills) in their own unique way to the race’s growth, providing a foundation for the organisation to expand.
 Beyond these core factors, talking to many of my peers also gave a key insight — the youth modernism of the organisation, with a consistent anti-slavery message and emphasis on student leadership, has granted it the “international school yearly tradition” title that many student-led efforts aspire to achieve, drawing new and old students to opt in.
-While COVID has made us go virtual, this cyclical approach to leadership, an inclusive idea, as well as targeted, sustained outreach to key stakeholders, are major areas for consideration — with the Race having over 10,000 student participants each year.
+While COVID has made us go virtual, this cyclical approach to leadership, an inclusive idea, and targeted, sustained outreach to key stakeholders are major areas for consideration — with the Race having over 10,000 student participants each year.